 These muscles originate from the bones of the facial skeleton and insert into the skin.
 Fine lines and wrinkles are a part of skin aging.
 You may still be young, but your skin might have aged early due to the natural breakdown of collagen and elastin in your skin, and years of exposure to harmful UV rays from the sun.
 You can not avoid wrinkles and fine lines but they can be delayed with a good skin care regime.
-Once they appear, you can always count on Botox for a youthful appearance with some of the best Botox St. George has to offer.
+Once they appear, you can always count on us to help you achieve a youthful appearance with some of the best Botox St. George has to offer.

 TURNING BACK THE HANDS OF TIME WITH BOTOX TREATMENTS

 Botox is a chemical prescription that is derived from Botulinum toxin.
 Botulinum toxin is a neurotoxic protein which is produced by the Clostridium Botulinum bacteria and related species.
 Though there are eight types of Botulinum toxin, only Type ‘A’ and type ‘B’ are used commercially in research, medicine, and cosmetics.
 The commercial form of Botulinum toxin is marketed as Botox.